-Aside from the Museum Enzo Ferrari Modena, we also visited the Lamborghini Museum when we were in Italy.
-And even though I’m not particularly a car fan, I have to say it didn’t disappoint.
+Aside from the Museum Enzo Ferrari Modena, we also visited the Lamborghini Museum in Italy when we were on a road trip there.
+And even though I'm not particularly a car fan, I have to say it didn't disappoint.

 Visiting the Lamborghini Museum in Sant'Agata Bolognese